tanc7/idiotproofedcommands/README.md

 # One of my crappier git repos

-I don't expect a lot of recognition for this
+I don't expect a lot of recognition for this.
+For some scary reasn I have a feeling this repo will get insanely popular....

 # Description